RegainFlow/Acquisition-Insights-Cost-Analysis-Platform/CONTRIBUTING.md

-# Contributing to RegainFlow - Acquisition Insights & Cost Analysis Platform
+# Contributing to RegainFlow - Procurement Analytics & Vendor Intelligence Platform

 Welcome to the RegainFlow project!
 This guide will help you understand our architecture, design system, and contribution workflow as we scale this platform.